-- Authorizing legislation voter approved initiative establishing: dedicated funding source, governance structure, and delivery system. - Additional state, federal, philanthropic, private, and local funding sources enabled for early childhood services and activities. - Existing partners: Dedicated and committed groups, individuals, and organizations working on behalf of children and families. - Strong government to government relations with Arizona's tribes. - Diverse Families committed to the well-being of Arizona's children. - Accurate and timely data on the needs and assets of children and families in local communities.

-- Continuous improvement and innovation throughout the early childhood system is necessary to maximize benefits to children and their families. - Coordination and economies of scale are necessary to optimize use of resources. - Competitive grant processes based on state and local strategic planning optimize efficiency and effectiveness in service provision. - Synergy of local and statewide strategic planning is necessary to maximize innovation and flexibility as well as consistency and scope. - Strategic planners must have high-quality information the needs of children and families to make the best decisions in resource allocation. - Educational efforts to increase Arizonans' knowledge of the importance of early childhood leads to support for children's issues. - Educational Efforts to increase policymakers' knowledge of the importance of early childhood leads to support for children's issues and maintenance of FTF funding.
+First Things First Logic Model-System Processes and Outcomes Processes Outcomes 1.
+Resources 2.
+Assumptions 3.
+Activities 4.
+System Outcomes Authorizing legislation - voter approved initiative establishing: dedicated funding source, governance structure, and delivery system.
+Additional state, federal, philanthropic, private, and local funding sources enabled for early childhood services and activities.
+Existing partners: Dedicated and committed groups, individuals, and organizations working on behalf of children and families.
+Strong government to government relations with Arizona's tribes.
+Diverse Families committed to the well-being of Arizona's children.
+Accurate and timely data on the needs and assets of children and families in local communities.
+Continuous improvement and innovation throughout the early childhood system is necessary to maximize benefits to children and their families.
+Coordination and economies of scale are necessary to optimize use of resources.
+Competitive grant processes based on state and local strategic planning optimize efficiency and effectiveness in service provision.
+Synergy of local and statewide strategic planning is necessary to maximize innovation and flexibility as well as consistency and scope.
+Strategic planners must have high-quality information the needs of children and families to make the best decisions in resource allocation.
+Educational efforts to increase Arizonans' knowledge of the importance of early childhood leads to support for children's issues.
+Educational Efforts to increase policymakers' knowledge of the importance of early childhood leads to support for children's issues and maintenance of FTF funding.
+High quality early care and education The early childhood system is vast and All children have access to high quality, culturally responsive early care & education.
+All families have the information, services & supports they need to help children achieve their fullest potential.
+All child care/education & health professionals are well prepared, highly skilled and compensated commensurate with their education & experience.
+All children have access to high quality preventive & continuous health care to promote physical, mental, oral and nutritional health.
+The early childhood system is high quality, child & family centered, coordinated, integrated & comprehensive.
+All Arizonans understand the importance of the early years & recognize the influence of early childhood development, health & education on Arizona's economy & quality of life and, as a result, substantially support early childhood development, health, and education both politically and financially.

-- FTF funds and implements high quality, child and family centered, coordinated, integrated early childhood services. - FTF convenes partners, provides leadership, and contributes funding for efforts to increase public awareness of and support. - FTF convenes partners, provides leadership, and contributes funding for the conceptualization and implementation of a high quality, child and family centered, coordinated, integrated, and comprehensive early childhood system. - FTF provides leadership in the evaluation of the early childhood system and collaborates with partners to utilize the results to foster continuous improvement. - FTF provides leadership to increase the quality, completeness and availability of data for decision making. - FTF secures, coordinates, and advocates for resources required to develop and sustain the early childhood system.

-- All children have access to high quality, culturally responsive early care & education. - All families have the information, services & supports they need to help children achieve their fullest potential. - All child care/education & health professionals are well prepared, highly skilled and compensated commensurate with their education & experience. - All children have access to high quality preventive & continuous health care to promote physical, mental, oral and nutritional health. - The early childhood system is high quality, child & family centered, coordinated, integrated & comprehensive. - All Arizonans understand the importance of the early years & recognize the influence of early childhood development, health & education on Arizona's economy & quality of life and, as a result, substantially support early childhood development, health, and education both politically and financially.